girishp1983/interleaved-reasoning/README.md

-# interleaved-thinking: why & how?
+# Extended thinking & extended thinking with interleaved-thinking for tool calling: why & how?

 Many API providers including OpenAI, Anthropic, MiniMax have implemented interleaved thinking/reasoning.
 That has created some confusion.
 It is a powerful technique.
 The person of this repository is to provide a clear understanding on this topic: including how to deal with these APIs to take advantage of the feature, and what are the impacts on caching.